Habeebah2013/libgng/doc/cd.rst

     :language: c
     :linenos:

-FermatCD + ODE
+SvobodaCD + ODE
 ~~~~~~~~~~~~~~~
-An example how to integrate FermatCD into `ODE <http://www.ode.org>`_ can
+An example how to integrate SvobodaCD into `ODE <http://www.ode.org>`_ can
 be found in *examples/cd-ode.c* file.

-FermatCD API
+SvobodaCD API
 -------------

 Parameters